ku1ik/stderred/README.md

 ##### Multi-arch Linux and FreeBSD

-On some Linux distros you can install 32-bit packages on 64-bit system.
+With some Linux distros you can install 32-bit packages on 64-bit system.
 Shared libraries compiled for 64-bit doesn't work with 32-bit binaries though.
 It happens that 64-bit binaries call 32-bit ones resulting in warning message printed to terminal about not compatible `LD_PRELOAD` shared lib.